devangelista2/TpV-squared/README.md

 python test.py --h
 ```

 ## Pre-trained models
 The weights for the pre-trained models is available for the download on Google Drive at the following URL: https://drive.google.com/drive/folders/1GoVA3jZKafdlzoOK4lX0SblntKUM8PNE?usp=sharing

+## Cite Us
+The paper associated with this repository has been submitted to the NUMTA2023 conference.
+The BibTex to cite the paper will be available as soon as the paper will be published.